 PRO TIPWicking is the reason why many professional rug cleaners repeat the clean & dry process multiple times.
 It’s a very natural (and helpful) way of removing rugs that haven’t been cleaned for years.

 And that’s it!
 You know everything there is to know about how to clean spots on your persian rug and how to deep clean your persian rug.

 Persian rugs are amazing.
 They really are.
-I hope you liked this guide and if you decide that you'd rather hire a professional cleaner, check our directory!
+I hope you liked this guide.

 Have a great day you guys!